MediaVerse-Project/mediaverse-node/README.md

 ## Introduction

 [MediaVerse](https://mediaverse-project.eu/) is funded under the Horizon2020 scheme of the European Commission.
-The goal of this project is to set up a decentralised network of content management nodes through which content owners and creators can easily exchange content and negotiate media rights while next generation authoring tools and innovative collaboration spaces foster the creation of personalised, immersive and accessible future media experiences.
+The goal of this project is to set up a decentralized network of content management nodes through which content owners and creators can easily exchange content and negotiate media rights while next generation authoring tools and innovative collaboration spaces foster the creation of personalised, immersive and accessible future media experiences.

 ### What’s the idea?